Venetian Most Serene Government: History

 In the early 1980s Luigi Faccia and Flavio Contin left Liga Veneta, the mainstream regionalist party in Veneto, because they considered it too moderate.
 On 25 January 1987 Faccia and Contin launched the VSG.
 In 1992 the group was joined by Fausto Faccia, brother of Luigi, and, later, by Bepin Segato, who was appointed "ambassador" of the VSG.
 Since 1996 the group has repeatedly hijacked the frequencies of RAI, the Italian state-owned public service broadcaster, in Veneto with separatist proclamations in the Venetian language.
+This was accomplished through a variety of techniques, relying on low-power home-built transmitters, and ultimately reaching the largest impact though hiding such automatic broadcasting stations on tree-tops, with a timer to play a tape-recorded declaration on-top just of the audio signal for the 20:00 RaiUno national evening news, on March 17th 1997.

-During the night between 8 and 9 May 1997 the Serenissimi, occupied Piazza San Marco and the St Mark's Campanile in Venice in order to proclaim the "independence of Veneto".
-After eight hours, the Carabinieri entered the Campanille and arrested the group.
-The members of the group, including Faccia and Segato, neither of whom directly participated in the action, were all arrested.
+During the night between 8 and 9 May 1997 the Serenissimi took over a local ferry boat and occupied Piazza San Marco and the St Mark's Campanile in Venice in order to proclaim the "independence of Veneto" with an armed (although bloodless) demonstrative action.
+After eight hours, the Carabinieri stormed the Campanile and arrested the entire group.
+All the members of the group, including Faccia and Segato (neither of whom directly participated in the action) were arrested.
 The symbolic effort was criticized by Umberto Bossi and Roberto Maroni, leaders of Lega Nord, at that time proponents for the independence of Padania, while it was praised by Gianfranco Miglio, a former senator of the League who was then elected as an independent for the center-right Pole of Freedoms.